About This Site

 These features are intended to (hopefully) make the site more attractive, easier to use and on the whole, save me some work going forward.

 2016 also saw the implementation of a "mobile-device friendly" version of this site.
-This acts as an alternate version of the main site, and was intended to share as many resources with the main version (mainly image files) as was possible, in order to save on hosting space.
+This acted as an alternate version of the main site, and was intended to share as many resources with the main version (mainly image files) as was possible, in order to save on hosting space.
 This solution was not ideal as I was effectively managing two versions of the site, and I have since begun the implementation of a better solution (see below).

 September 2016 saw the introduction of a replacement sales facility hosted by 3XM, which offered most of what I required from a sales facility at a more reasonable cost than what was offered by Photobox, which at this point had decided to charge for hosting sales galleries, rather than just taking a commission on sales.
 The solution to this issue came about in part due to the Vale of Evesham Historical Society asking for a photograph sales solution of their own, and I discovered 3XM while researching a solution for them.